 -

-Participants reported chemistry, motivation, and plans for another date. ________ researchers could see which texting time worked best.
+Participants reported chemistry, motivation, and plans for another date. researchers could see which texting time worked best.

 Still, / For example, / What's more, / Because of that,